E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

  login local
 ```

-Telnet could also use `login local`.
-The simple VTY password was used first to demonstrate basic Telnet authentication before moving to the username-based authentication used for SSH.
+Telnet could also use `login local`, but the simple VTY password was used first to demonstrate basic Telnet authentication before moving to username-based authentication for SSH.

-SSH itself requires additional configuration.
+SSH also requires additional configuration.

 A hostname and domain name were configured: